openlawteam/tribute-contracts/docs/adapters/GuildKick.md

      * @notice Creates a guild kick proposal, opens it for voting, and sponsors it.
      * @dev A member can not kick himself.
      * @dev Only one kick per DAO can be executed at time.
-     * @dev Only members that have shares can be kicked out.
+     * @dev Only members that have shares or loot can be kicked out.
      * @dev Proposal ids can not be reused.
      * @param dao The dao address.
      * @param proposalId The guild kick proposal id.